Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Further discussion

 \subsection{Optimality of the obtained bounds}

-We here discuss the optimality of the correlation length $\xi_\beta$ or $\xi'_\beta$ in Theorems~\ref{thm:quantum_correlation} and \ref{quantum_correlation_skey_type}.
-We show that the $\beta$-dependence of the correlation length $\xi_\beta$ (i.e., $\xi_\beta \propto \beta$) is qualitatively optimal and cannot be improved in general.
-This point is ensured by corresponding the inverse temperatures and the spectral gap, as follows:
+Herein, the optimality of the correlation length $\xi_\beta$ or $\xi'_\beta$ in Theorems~\ref{thm:quantum_correlation} and \ref{quantum_correlation_skey_type} is discussed.
+The $\beta$-dependence of the correlation length $\xi_\beta$ (i.e., $\xi_\beta \propto \beta$) is shown to be qualitatively optimal, which cannot be improved in general.
+This point is ensured by the correspondence of the inverse temperatures and spectral gap, as follows:

-with $\Delta$ being the spectral gap between the ground state and the first excited state.
-From the correspondence, the correlation length of $\orderof{\Delta^{-1}}$ in the gapped ground states~\cite{PhysRevLett.93.140402,ref:Hastings2006-ExpDec,ref:Nachtergaele2006-LR} implies the correlation length of $\orderof{\beta}$ in the thermal states.
+with $\Delta$ being the spectral gap between the ground and first excited states.
+Consequently, the correlation length of $\orderof{\Delta^{-1}}$ in the gapped ground states~\cite{PhysRevLett.93.140402,ref:Hastings2006-ExpDec,ref:Nachtergaele2006-LR} implies the correlation length of $\orderof{\beta}$ in the thermal states.

-To highlight this point in more detail, we first assume the following inequality for the number of energy eigenstates in an arbitrary energy shell $(E-1,E]$~\cite{PhysRevB.76.035114,PhysRevA.80.052104,PhysRevLett.124.200604}:
+To elaborate, first, the following inequality for the number of energy eigenstates in an arbitrary energy shell $(E-1,E]$~\cite{PhysRevB.76.035114,PhysRevA.80.052104,PhysRevLett.124.200604} is assumed:

 where ${\cal N}_{E,1}$ is the number of eigenstates within the energy shell of $(E-1,E]$, and $c$ is a constant of $\orderof{1}$.
-Furthermore, we set the energy origin such that the ground state's energy is equal to zero.
-Note that the above condition is satisfied in various types of quantum many-body systems~\cite{PhysRevB.76.035114}.
+Furthermore, the energy origin is set such that the ground state's energy is equal to zero.
+Here, the above condition is satisfied in various types of quantum many-body systems~\cite{PhysRevB.76.035114}.